Lasalle College of the Arts: 2010–present

-In 2010, LASALLE launched the MA Asian Art Histories programme, the first of its kind worldwide.
-Its focus is on Asian modern and contemporary art, where students are able to investigate recently emerged artists and movements within the geographical domain, and undertake a plethora of research subjects.
-In 2012, LASALLE established a partnership with Goldsmiths, University of London, to introduce 14 publicly funded undergraduate arts degree programmes.
+In 2010, Lasalle launched the MA Asian Art Histories programme, the first of its kind worldwide.
+Its focus is on Asian modern and contemporary art, where students are able to investigate recently emerged artists and movements within the geographical domain, and undertake research.
+In 2012, Lasalle established a partnership with Goldsmiths, University of London, to introduce 14 publicly-funded undergraduate arts degree programmes.
 A year later, the college introduced the MA Arts Pedagogy and Practice Programme.
-Its most recent programmes include MA Creative Writing and MA Design, bringing its range of programmes to more than 30.
+Its most recent programmes include MA Creative Writing and MA Design.

-In March 2021, Minister for Education Lawrence Wong announced that Singapore's first arts university will be established in an alliance between the Nanyang Academy of Fine Arts and LASALLE College of the Arts.
+In March 2021, Minister for Education Lawrence Wong announced that Singapore's first arts university will be established in an alliance between the Nanyang Academy of Fine Arts and Lasalle College of the Arts.
 The formation of the University of the Arts Singapore (UAS) will see both colleges under the umbrella university be given degree-awarding powers independent of their current foreign partners, where the current long-distance degrees are issued through foreign universities.
 Singaporeans and permanent residents enrolled in the approved degree programmes at the university of the arts will pay subsidised fees, comparable to the autonomous universities in Singapore.

 Facilities

-LASALLE moved to its new city campus at 1 McNally Street in 2007, and was re-branded as LASALLE College of the Arts.
-The Winstedt Campus opened in 2013, giving the College an additional 5,000 square metres of studio and workshop space.
+Lasalle moved to its new city campus at 1 McNally Street in 2007, and was re-branded as Lasalle College of the Arts.
+The Winstedt Campus opened in 2013, giving the college an additional 5,000 square metres of studio and workshop space.

 McNally Campus

 The McNally Campus is located in the Rochor area of Singapore, which is part of Singapore's Urban Redevelopment Authority zoning of an Arts, Culture, Learning and Entertainment hub.
-The campus offers 1,500 square metres of contemporary art exhibition and gallery spaces, and is also equipped with the region's first Theatre and Art Production Workshop for the construction of full-scale stage sets.
-It also has a variety of facilities that are accessible to students, including 10 computer labs, 6 classrooms, 3 lecture theatres, and 56 studios.
+The campus has 1,500 square metres of contemporary art exhibition and gallery spaces, and is the region's first Theatre and Art Production Workshop for the construction of full-scale stage sets.
+It has 10 computer labs, 6 classrooms, 3 lecture theatres, and 56 studios.

 Winstedt Campus

-As LASALLE's second campus, the Winstedt Campus is located near the Newton area.
+As Lasalle's second campus, the Winstedt Campus is located near the Newton area.
 The campus was designed for students involved in studio-based modules, such as the visual arts, to develop and complete their semester projects.
 It is equipped with 14 Fine Arts, Media Arts & Design Studios, 4 Fine Arts and Design technical workshops, 7 computer labs, and 5 classrooms.

-Partner institution

-LASALLE is a partner institution of Goldsmiths, University of London.
-Goldsmiths has approved LASALLE as an appropriate tertiary institution in Singapore to offer degree programmes leading to Goldsmiths’ validated awards.
-All degree programmes offered at LASALLE have been designed and developed by LASALLE to fulfill the needs of the creative industries in Singapore and Asia-Pacific.
-These programmes have been validated through a process of external peer review by Goldsmiths' College, University of London, as being of an appropriate standard and quality to lead to a Goldsmiths' award.
+This campus used to be Madrasah Al-Irysad Al-Islamiah Secondary school before being added to Lasalle's campuses.